-Name Active Ingredient EPA Registration Number Aquamaster® Glyphosate 524-343 Oust® Extra Sulfometuron methyl Metsulfuron methyl 352-622 ivietsundron metnyi
+Name Active Ingredient EPA Registration Number

+Aquamaster® Glyphosate 524-343

+Roundup CustomTM Glyphosate 524-343

+Oust [®] Extra Sulfometuron methyl 352-622

+Metsulfuron methyl

-^{} When a specific annual vegetation management plan is put together, Addendum to this IVMP will be added with the product names and EPA registration numbers that will be used each year.
+Each year, when the integrated vegetation management plan is revised, this table will be updated with the product names and EPA registration numbers that will be used for that year.

-Use of herbicides for vegetation control may be appropriate in certain areas of the right-of-way under certain circumstances or for certain purposes.
+Use of herbicides for vegetation control may be appropriate in certain areas of the rightof-way under certain circumstances or for certain purposes.
 Table 4 summarizes the reasons for possible use of herbicides for vegetation management within specific use areas or for specific purposes under this IVMP.